Stefouch/simultaneous-cards-fvtt/README.md

 ### Trigger post-reveal macros

-You can trigger post-reveal macros with listening to this hook:
+You can trigger post-reveal macros by listening to this hook:

 ```js
 Hooks.on('simultaneousCardsReveal', id => {